caxlsx/caxlsx_rails/README.md

 ##Change log

+- **July 19, 2012**: 0.1.1 release
+	- Travis-ci added (thanks randym)
+	- render statements and filename tests fixes (thanks engwan)

 - **July 17, 2012**: 0.1.0 release
-* Tests completed
+	- Tests completed
-* Acts_as_xlsx tested, example in docs
+	- Acts_as_xlsx tested, example in docs

 - **July 12, 2012**: 0.0.1 release
-* Initial posting.
+	- Initial posting.
-* It works, but there are no tests!
+	- It works, but there are no tests!
 Bad programmer!